 Of the different, green tea antioxidant polyphenol compounds, you want epigallocatechin-3-gallate (EGCG).
 This is the one shown to have the most beneficial health effects on skin.
 My top 3 green tea products that have high concentration EGCG polyphenol antioxidants are,

-- Advanced Corrective Eye Cream.
+Advanced Corrective Eye Cream

-These all contain pharmaceutically pure and stable green tea ECGC antioxidants, the equivalent found in 500 cups of brewed tea per ounce of cream.
+All of these professional products contain pharmaceutically pure and stable green tea ECGC antioxidants, the equivalent found in 500 cups of brewed tea per ounce of cream.
 They are dispensed in light protective and air tight containers so that you get the full benefit of this powerful ingredient.
 Use the Green Tea Antioxidant Skin Therapy twice a day after washing.
 If you use the Retinol Anti-Wrinkle Night Cream you can apply that at bedtime in place of the Green Tea.
 Use the Advanced Corrective Eye Cream twice a day in the delicate eye area.

 Many of my other products contain lesser amounts of green tea mixed into formulations targeted with other key ingredients for a variety of skin conditions and goals.
 The green tea antioxidants in these products have benefit, but not nearly as dramatic as the 3 products I listed above.
 The amount of green tea in these 3 products make them unique, costly to produce, and there are no substitutes.

 Mother Nature and skin care science has given us a powerhouse!